-Ever since her husband walked out on her on Christmas Eve Jen Robbins (Samaire Armstrong) has lost her Christmas spirit but with Eric (Gabe O'Mara) her seven year old son who still believes in Santa she has to try and keep it going for his sake.
-What Jen would like is to meet a man who will become a father to Eric and hopes the handsome Sam (Ben Gavin) at the paper she works for will be the man.
-But at the same time Jen starts to grow fond of Chris (Matthew Lawrence) who has just arrived in town to be the mall Santa who young Eric really believes in Santa jr. Maybe young Eric might not be that wrong as there is something strange about Chris.
+Ever since her husband walked out on her on Christmas Eve Jen Robbins (Samaire Armstrong - Just My Luc) has lost her Christmas spirit.
+But with Eric (Gabe O'Mara), her seven year old son, still believing in Santa she has to try and keep it going for his sake.
+What Jen would like is to meet a man who will become a father to Eric and hopes the handsome Sam (Ben Gavin - My Christmas Love), at the paper she works for, will be the man.
+But at the same time Jen starts to grow fond of Chris (Matthew Lawrence - Brothers of the Frontier), who has just arrived in town to be the mall Santa, who young Eric really believes is Santa jr. Maybe young Eric might not be that wrong as there is something a mysterious about Chris.

-Okay so as to those cliches here we go and I had better say spoiler alert.
-We have a single mum who has lost the spirit of Christmas, a young child who not only believes in Santa but wants the must have gift for Christmas which costs a lot and is sold out.
-Then there is the handsome colleague worker who seems perfect but wait there is also Chris the mall Santa who just happens to actually be the son of Santa who is looking for a Mrs Claus so that his father can retire and he can take over.
-I think that is it but there could be come more in there but that was more than enough for me and why "My Santa" ends up cheesy as it flicks between one cliche after another.
+Okay so as to those cliches, here we go and I had better say spoiler alert.
+We have a single mum who has lost the spirit of Christmas, a young child who not only believes in Santa but wants the must have gift for Christmas which costs a lot of money and is sold out.
+Then there is the handsome work colleague who seems perfect but wait there is also Chris the mall Santa who just happens to actually be the son of Santa who is looking for a Mrs Claus so that his father can retire and he can take over.
+I think that is it but there could be some more in there but that was more than enough for me and is why "My Santa" ends up cheesy, flicking between one cliche after another.

 Besides giving me an overdose of cheese "My Santa" also made me feel old with Samaire Armstrong cast as a single mum to a seven year old boy as just seven years earlier she appeared in "It's a Boy Girl Thing" where she played a high school student.
-The thing is that Samaire has the cuteness which this sort of Christmas movie calls for as does Matthew Lawrence as Chris but there overflowing cuteness combined with the cliches just makes it even more cheesy maybe too cheesy.
+The thing is that Samaire has the cuteness which this sort of Christmas movie calls for as does Matthew Lawrence as Chris but their overflowing cuteness combined with the cliches just makes "My Santa" even more cheesy, maybe too cheesy.

-What this all boils down to is that "My Santa" is full on Christmas from the cliches to the cuteness to the sugary sweetness and unfortunately it is too much even for someone who is a Christmas movie addict as it ends up becomes Christmas corny rather than Christmas cute.
+What this all boils down to is that "My Santa" is full on Christmas from the cliches and cuteness to the sugary sweetness.
+And unfortunately it is too much even for someone who is a Christmas movie addict as it ends up becomes Christmas corny rather than Christmas cute.